Eastside girls win South Adams tournament

 The Blazers spent much of the final period at the free throw line as fouls began to mount for Delta.
 Eastside hit 11 of a possible 17 tosses in the quarter.

-Two freebies by King gave Eastside a 34-32 lead.
-After Dishman made one of two for the Eagles, King scored inside, and on her team’s next possession, made one of two for a 37-33 lead with 2:42 left.
+Two freebies by King put Eastside ahead to stay at 34-32.
+After Dishman made one of two for the Eagles, King scored inside, and on her team’s next possession, made one of two for a 37-33 lead with 2:42 to play.

 Another Dishman free throw followed, but Rieke scored on a backdoor feed from Kessler to extend the lead to five.

+Three Delta players picked up their fifth fouls in the quarter.
+Rieke sank a pair, and Sullivan Kessler and Skyelar Kessler added single tosses in the final 32 seconds.

 King finished with 11 points and Rieke ended up with nine.
-Junior Gracie Gilland had 10 points for the Eagles.
+Gilland had 10 points for the Eagles.

-In the first morning game, South Adams beat Blackhawk 56-40.
+In the other morning game, host South Adams beat Blackhawk 56-40.
 Blackhawk beat Delta 52-44 in the consolation game.

 Eastside’s girls are now idle until they visit DeKalb Jan.
 7.